Bought by Joe Torzweski August 1977.

-Custom metal case, 5 original manuals: Tan Preliminary Operation Manual, Tan Preliminary BASIC Manual, blue Preliminary BASIC Manual, white Operation Manual, Apple Cassette interface, Postcard from Woz, 3 original Apple cassettes.
+Custom metal case, 5 original manuals: Tan Preliminary Operation Manual, Tan Preliminary BASIC Manual, blue Preliminary BASIC Manual, white Operation Manual, Original Apple Cassette Interface, Postcard from Woz, 3 original Apple cassettes.
 Custom made expansion slot, custom EPROM card.
 Power Supply.

 Joe Torzewski: "not all components comes original most are replaced with others".

 Most chips are National LS.
 Texas Instruments 74LS27.
 2513 not original.
-Prototype area 2 chips and keyboard connector added.
+Breadboard area 2 chips and keyboard connector added.